floegerer/midicore/readme.md

 | note-on | number | velocity |
 | cc | number | value |
 | pc | number | ignored |

-## Todos

-I want to refactor the code more and more to make things easier to read and write.
-The codebase is quite chaotic.
-Some variable names are hard to identify and there are other usability issues.

-- Cleaner and leaner code

 ## Endnote